Sigma 50mm f/1.4 DG DN Art Review

 Handling

-The 50mm f/1.4 DG DN Art has the same wonderful aperture ring, clickable in thirds of a stop, or you can de-click it for video use.
+The 50mm f/1.4 DG DN Art has the same excellent aperture ring, which is clickable in thirds of a stop, or you can de-click it for video use.
 I mostly used both lenses without the hood.
 However, I cannot complain about the included plastic hood, which clicks into place without a wobble.

 Both lenses have a focus mode switch, an AFL button, an aperture ring click switch, and an aperture ring lock.
-As for weather sealing, Sigma lists them as being dust and splash-proof.
+As for weather sealing, Sigma lists them as dust- and splash-proof.

 Specs